katydecorah/katydecorah.github.io/_posts/adventures/2017-02-12-grand-canyon.md

 <div class="caption">Taken from my iPhone propped up by my wallet in a snow bank.
 (Ok, you got us.
 We weren't really prepared for this trip.)</div>
 </div>

 We spent the last night in Las Vegas on my birthday.
-Even through we're not into gambling, we turned a $100 bill from our wedding into $300 on the Roulette table.
+Even though we're not into gambling, we turned a $100 bill from our wedding into $300 on the Roulette table.
 We blew it all on dinner.